Skip to main content

-The General Election will take place on Friday 29 November 2024.
+The most recent general election took place on Friday 29 November 2024.

 A general election is a vote by the people of Ireland to decide who will represent them in the Dáil (Ireland’s lower house of parliament).
 Ireland is a parliamentary democracy which means that the Irish public directly elect TDs to represent them.